-As part of the overall ‘Concept to Completion’ service, Europlaz can provide support and assistance with the Regulatory / CE Marking processes ranging from individual Technical File elements to managing the complete CE Marking process including the generation and maintenance of the Technical File and supporting documentation.
+Our CE mark services range from individual Technical File elements such as testing and production documentation to managing the complete CE Marking process, including the generation and ongoing maintenance of the Technical File.

 Clearly and concisely define the intended use of the product.

-The Medical Device Directive / Medical Device Regulations detail the Rules for determining the classification of the product.
+The Medical Device Directive / Medical Device Regulations detail the rules for determining the classification of the product.
 These classification rules are based on risk and include examples of factors that influence the associated risk.

 In addition, there are 2 sub-classes for Class I: Class I devices that are sterile and Class I devices that have a measuring function.

 The Medical Device Directive / Medical Device Regulations detail the Essential / Safety and performance requirements for all classes of medical devices, and includes requirements for safety, performance, design and construction, as well as labelling and instructions for use.
 If the Requirement is applicable to the Device in question it must be complied with.